epack install collector okta

 Then run epack install to lock and sync.

 The Okta collector gathers security posture metrics from your Okta organization.
-All metrics are percentages (0-100) or policy settings, designed to be actionable and comparable across organizations.

 {